We are a leading London psychotherapy practice specialising in group therapy

 It’s not uncommon to approach this kind of therapy with trepidation or to fear that you’re not getting the same value as you might by meeting one-to-one.
 But group therapy is perfectly tailored to the challenges of the modern world.

-By listening to and advising one another, participants find practical solutions from other people’s experiences, relief at knowing their feelings are shared and a sense of hope in seeing others who have already had some success.
+By listening to and advising one another, group therapy participants find practical solutions from other people’s experiences, relief at knowing their feelings are shared and a sense of hope in seeing others who have already had some success.

 The act of sharing prepares us for the reciprocal nature of daily life and nurtures the skills we need to form meaningful relationships in a world where this is increasingly difficult.